angular/protractor/docs/debugging.md

 When you finish debugging, exit by pressing `Ctrl-C`.
 Your tests will continue where they left off, using the same browser.

+**Note:** Since these are asynchronous tasks, you would have to increase the default timeout of your specs else default timeout exception would be thrown!

 **Using debugger**